absinthe0223/guide/Operating-Model/Transparency.md

 Highly personal information about a partner, including but not limited to the characteristics listed under our [Equal Opportunity Employment](../Employment-Policies/Equal-Opportunity-Employment.md) policy, is considered private unless the concerned partner explicitly declares otherwise.

 For example, a partner's religious affiliation or sexual orientation are considered private to them and to those with whom they choose to share that information.
-On no occasion should that information be made transparent or shared without their express permission.
+On no occasion should that information be made transparent or shared without their expressed permission.

 ### Partner-to-Partner Feedback